Director of Interior Design

 The cohort concept can be achieved on a smaller scale with emphasis on passive sanitation to maximize precaution.
 In addition to supporting infection prevention, research from health experts supports that better quality of life is experienced through smaller households within senior housing.3 There are staffing benefits to this concept as well, like stronger relationship building opportunities.

 Separate staff entrances help promote contact tracing and prevent the spread of infections.
-If your staff entrance leads into a shared resident space, consider creating a separate entry for staff to allow employees to clean up before and after their shifts.
-Staff showers and locker rooms maximize safety for your employees.
+If the staff entrance leads into a shared resident space, consider creating a separate entry for staff to allow employees to clean up before and after their shifts.
+Staff showers and locker rooms maximize safety for employees.

 Separate staff entries and enhanced staff amenities can help with:

 - Infection prevention: By separating staff entries and adding showers and lockers, contaminated clothing and personal items are kept out of resident areas.
 This is important for employee health, as well as the health of residents – specifically higher acuity residents in assisted living and skilled nursing facilities.

 - Staff retention: Enhancing staff spaces and offering extra services can help boost caregiver satisfaction and lead to more meaningful interactions with residents.

 - Caregiver burnout: Beautiful and functional staff spaces can demonstrate commitment to improving staff well-being and reducing stress levels.

 The Bottom Line: Better Care Environments for the Senior Living Staff Shortage